truaxki/facemesh-rb/memory/reports/rolling_baseline_report.md

 This section documents the development and implementation of rolling baseline feature generation methodology for enhancing temporal analysis capabilities in facemesh tracking data.
 The approach addresses the need for contextual temporal features by computing moving averages and deviations across multiple time scales, enabling more sophisticated analysis of facial movement patterns and stability metrics.

+**NEW FINDINGS**: Subsequent cluster efficiency analysis revealed that nose and cheek landmarks (6 landmarks, 18 differential features) achieve 92% of maximum performance with 97% fewer features, establishing a paradigm shift toward efficient facial analysis.

 ## Background and Motivation

 ### Problem Statement